 NOTE: Sample handling was specific to the material being examined.

-Evaluate sample and standards using Quick measurement to establish an appropriate dilution to obtain an ~108 particles/mL determined to be optimal for NTA analyses.
+1.5 Evaluate sample and standards using Quick measurement to establish an appropriate dilution to obtain 108 to 109 particles/mL (approximately 50 to 100 particles/NTA video screen) determined to be optimal for NTA analyses.
+The authors have found that particle concentration at the higher end of this range produce more consistent and reproducible results.

-Complete all applicable values in the Capture box of the SOP tab for both Quick and Standard measurements, including the dilution and diluent used.
+Fill in all applicable fields within the Capture box of the SOP tab for both Quick and Standard measurements, including the dilution and diluent used.

 Preparation of 50 nm and 100 nm size calibration standards